sabegg2/deep-learning-challenge/Analysis/Analysis.md

 The goal was to get the accuracy of the model to at least 75%.

-My attempt to optimize the model made use of the keras_tuner library This provides the ability to test a number of different options for the model, including:
+Attempts to optimize the model made use of the `keras_tuner` library.
+This provides the ability to test a number of different options for the model, including:

 - The number of different hidden layers within the model